Visit Lawrence!

 In every Lawrence classroom at every grade level, our teachers weave executive function coaching into their instructional approach.
 The entire school day is organized to help students build these skills—from visual cues to consistent routines to metacognitive language.
 This is a school-wide directive and every faculty member is trained to provide direct instruction, frequent reassurance, and consistent feedback.

-Just like in traditional schools, high school students are provided a weekly planner to keep track of their assignments and a period during the school day to work on homework.
-However, Lawrence takes this typically unstructured time to the next level with the deliberate design of our proprietary organization and executive function curriculum.
-Students spend 45 minutes each day in the Learning Resource Center, where, under the guidance of full-time faculty members, they establish personal goals and learn to self-evaluate their progress.
+High school students are provided a weekly planner to keep track of their assignments and given a free period each day to work on homework.
+Students spend 45 minutes every day in the Learning Resource Center, where, under the guidance of full-time faculty members, they establish personal goals and learn to self-evaluate their progress.
 The period begins with students listing and prioritizing their homework tasks.
 Assignments are ranked daily by estimated completion time and level of importance (due tomorrow, due next week, etc.).

-Once the work that needs completed is identified, students set a timer to track the actual minutes they spend on each task.
+Once the work that needs to be completed is identified, students set a timer to track the actual minutes they spend on each task.
 Upon completion, they log the time spent next to their estimate so they can compare how long they thought it would take versus actual completion time.
 This daily exercise greatly improves their ability to prioritize and accurately track time.
 Throughout the year, students become noticeably more independent in their ability to manage their assignments and complete them on time.

 Get Started